MicrosoftDocs/bot-docs/articles/cognitive-services-bot-intelligence-overview.md

 - The <a href="https://www.microsoft.com/cognitive-services/en-us/video-api" target="_blank">Video API</a> analyzes and processes video to stabilize video output, detects motion, tracks faces, and can generate a motion thumbnail summary of the video.

-Learn [how to add image and video understanding](cognitive-services-add-bot-vision.md) to your bot.
+Learn more about [image and video understanding][vision] with Microsoft Cognitive Services.

 ## Location control